LavishKumar2201/LavishBookStore/LavishBookStore/Readme.txt

 At 3:00
 I made changes in my lauout.cshtml file I added Css and js link provided in files and added a dropdown table I ran my project and It wokes everythng is working properly my dropdown tabvle and the welcome page.

+Part 2
+At 3:00 On Nov 11,2023
+I cloned my project and then updated my appsetting.json file After that under package manager console I added a new migration It showed error but after changing lavishbookstore to LavishBookStroe.DataAccess and then I added the same migration and it was successfull.
+At 3:30
+I added a new file named Category.cs under the models and modified it.